Getting Started with Multimedia

 - A common solution for the lack of native support in video players is to publish a second version of the video with an AD track ‘burned in’ or combined with the original video.
 This way, you can post the video in any media player.

-Alternative: Provide Text Transcripts with Narrative Description
+Audio Description Alternative: Text Transcripts with Narrative Description

 Audio description is still very expensive and may not be possible for everyone.
 Another solution is to provide a text transcript of the video that includes both the audio and visual information.
 This provides the full content of the video for individuals with both hearing and visual impairments.